stfc/st2-cloud-pack/README.md

   - `server_list` - A python list of arbitrary length.
 The list will include one or more dictionaries with the following keys.
     - `dataTitle` - The keys in this dictionary will be used to format the `title` entry.
 The keys can be called anything as long as they are included in the string in `title`.
 Example: `{"title": "This replaces the {p[title]} value!"}`.
     - `dataBody` - The keys in this dictionary will be used to format the `body` entry.
 The keys can be called anything as long as they are included in the string in `body`.
 Example `{"body": "This replaces the {p[body]} value", "server": "host2400"}`

-## Openstack Actions

-`openstack.projects.sync`: Duplicates projects and user rights between openstack instances.
-This action will only copy user rights for users that are in the STFC domain.

-Required Parameters:

-- `cloud` - The original cloud to copy projects and users from
-- `dupe_cloud` - The secondary cloud to create the duplicated projects and user roles on.

 # Rules